hvag/blog/terraform.md

 - Seperate config and state files for Dev, Staging and Prod environments
 - Modules that can be shared across all the environments
-- Plan to utilize 'remote state' to localize state files for individual systems/components, for example, Active Directory(AD) and Graylog.
+- Plan to utilize 'remote state' to localize state files for individual systems/components, for example, VPC, Active Directory(AD) and Graylog.
 We will take a look at remote state when we build these systems.

 ...